-Our care team will work closely with those involved in your care, including GP’s, physiotherapists, speech and language therapists to ensure a holistic and multidisciplinary approach to your care ensuring short term goals are achieved.
+Our care team will work closely with those involved in your intermediate nursing care, including GP’s, physiotherapists, speech and language therapists to ensure a holistic and multidisciplinary approach to your care ensuring short term goals are achieved.

 What is included in our service?

 Our highly personalised and flexible intermediate care service includes:

 - Access to clinical expertise and medical support

 - Bespoke and flexible care plan developed with input from the family and other healthcare professionals